 We do not accept checks.

 Holistic does provide for acute care, same-day appointments for existing patients of our practice.
-However, please note, in cases of an emergency, you need to go to the ER.
-If you are not currently a patient, at this time, we do not provide walk-in clinical services.
+We also provide telehealth appointments.
+However, please note, in case of an emergency, you need to call 911, or go directly to the ER.
+If you are not currently a patient, please contact our office.

 FNP stands for Family Nurse Practitioner, and they first obtain a Bachelor’s Degree in Nursing and then attend postgraduate training and graduate with a Master’s Degree in Nursing.
 FNP’s are also Board Certified and take ongoing medical education courses yearly.
 FNP’s can treat patients from newborns and up for well or sick visits.
 They also perform Annual Wellness Exams, Sports Physicals, and write prescriptions.

 We are currently only treating 18 and older.

 Providers perform Wellness Exams and Sports Physicals.
 We are currently offering Womens Preventative Health needs at the Kanawha City Office.